quantify-os/quantify-core/docs/sequencer.rst

   # setting clock_unit='ideal' ignores the duration of operations and sets it to 1.
   determine_absolute_timing(sched, clock_unit='ideal')

-And we can use this to create a default visualizaton.
+And we can use this to create a default visualizaton:

 .. jupyter-execute::